TuberAsk/Pythonee-Repos/SECURITY.md

 But there will be added versions maybe later
 But we do support the discord.py library
-I most just educate people so I don't really use any type of versions but Discord.py is always supported!
+I most just educate people so I don't really use any type of versions but Discord.py is always supported as that is what I use and support!
 **Link - https://pypi.org/project/discord.py/**
-Warnings!
-**CAUTION: I do not own Discord.py and most likely not the program languages!**

 | Version | Supported          |
 | ------- | ------------------ |